Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 1. For setting up the project I watched and copied most of the mini-project videos of CI.
 I adjusted mainly the CSS styling.
 2. I checked the [django documentation](https://docs.djangoproject.com/en/3.2/topics/db/models/) and used the existing models, views, urls and templates to figure out the new ones.
 3. In order to solve the line too long errors I looked at [this stackoverflow page](https://stackoverflow.com/questions/53158284/python-giving-a-e501-line-too-long-error?noredirect=1&lq=1).
-4. For the pylint no-member error I used [this](https://stackoverflow.com/questions/26657265/hide-some-maybe-no-member-pylint-errors) solution.
-5. To remove the DoesNotExist error I followed [this](https://stackoverflow.com/questions/52455835/where-do-i-import-the-doesnotexist-exception-in-django-1-10-from) code.
-6. I used option 2 from [this](https://stackoverflow.com/questions/59136064/python-unused-argument-needed-for-compatibility-how-to-avoid-pylint-complainin) source to solve the unused argument error.
-7. Solving the class has no objects member error by adding objects = models.Manager() to the models seen [here](https://stackoverflow.com/questions/45135263/class-has-no-objects-member).
+4. Solving the class has no objects member error by adding objects = models.Manager() to the models seen [here](https://stackoverflow.com/questions/45135263/class-has-no-objects-member).
-8. Flake8 check revealed too long line in VS code regarding a URL so I used a solution from [here](https://stackoverflow.com/questions/10739843/how-should-i-format-a-long-url-in-a-python-comment-and-still-be-pep8-compliant) by adding the comment #noqa after the URL.
+5. Flake8 check revealed too long line in VS code regarding a URL so I used a solution from [here](https://stackoverflow.com/questions/10739843/how-should-i-format-a-long-url-in-a-python-comment-and-still-be-pep8-compliant) by adding the comment #noqa after the URL.
 ## Content
 1. The images came from [unsplash](https://unsplash.com/).
 I actually kept the name of the person who made the image in the name of the image.
 When you click on the image the creator is mentioned in the url.
 For the cover image the source is fe-ngo-bvx3G7RkOts-unsplash.
+I do notice that the quality of the images is not good enough and in the future I should use WebP or AVIF formats.
 2. The data regarding the clothing I created myself.
 3. In order to create the mockups I used this [website](http://ami.responsivedesign.is).
 4. To create images from screenshots I used [Paste Pics](https://paste.pics/).